Life Sciences Awards EMEA

-Entries for the LMG Life Sciences Awards EMEA 2026 will open for entries once again in late 2025 - dates TBD.
+Entries for the Life Sciences Awards EMEA 2026 will open for entries once again on October 23, 2025.
 The awards seek to recognise the most outstanding law firms and lawyers specialised in the life sciences industry across Europe, the Middle East and Africa.

 The annual awards ceremony for the 2025 awards took place in June 2025 at The Waldorf Hilton, London.
 The event brings together leading individuals from the industry to celebrate the most impressive achievements and breakthoughs of the previous calendar year, as well as the firms, teams and individuals who are setting the standard.